-- G. Ensure the integrity of headworks are maintained. - H. Ensure wells are constructed in the correct aguifer system.
+- G. Ensure the integrity of headworks are maintained; and - H. Ensure wells are constructed in the correct aquifer system.

 - 7. Well construction must be in accordance with the General Specification for Well Construction, Modification and Abandonment in South Australia (or any subsequent or related policy), as provided by the relevant authority. - 8.
 The equipment, materials and method used for the activity shall not adversely affect the quality of the underground water resource. - 9.
-Aquifers shall be protected during the activity to prevent adverse impacts on the integrity of anaquifer. - 10.
+Aquifers shall be protected during the activity to prevent adverse impacts on the integrity of an aquifer. - 10.
 Where a well passes through two or more aquifers, an impervious seal must be made and maintained between the aquifers to prevent leakage between aquifers. - 11.
 Wells drilled for the drainage or discharge of water into a well shall be pressure cemented along the full length of the casing. - 12.
-The activity shall not adversely affect the quality, quantity and accessibility of water for supply from existing wells operated by other landholders. - 13.
+The activity shall not adversely affect the quality, quantity and accessibility of water for supply from existing wells operated by other landholders.
+This includes that in Zone HF4, a new well constructed for the purpose of taking underground water must not be located within 300 metres of an operational well that has a permit or licence to recharge the underground aquifer and is being used for Managed Aquifer Recharge (MAR) unless:

+- a) the new well will be completed in an aquifer that is not in direct hydraulic connection with the aquifer into which the water is being recharged; or - b) the new well is part of the existing MAR scheme. - 13.
 The activity shall not adversely affect water-dependent ecosystems. - 14.
-The activity shall not significantly increase local drawdown. - 15.
-Where the volume of water taken from wells within the Noora Groundwater Management Area Zone 11A North has reached or exceeded the permissible annual volume as determined by the Review Committee from time to time, no further well drilling permits shall be granted, if to do so is likely to result in a net increase in volume of groundwater extracted from the Noora Groundwater Management Area Zone 11A North. - 16.
+In zone HF5, the activity shall not significantly increase localdrawdown. - 15. [n/a intentionally omitted]. - 16.
 A well may be deepened provided that it does not penetrate a different aquifer. - 17.
-Despite principles 12-15, a replacement well may be drilled provided that: - a) the original well is backfilled in accordance with a permit issued pursuant to section 104(3)(a) of the Act; - b) the replacement well is within 20 metres of the original well; and c) the replacement well takes water only from the same aquifer as the original well
+Despite principles 12-14, a replacement well may be drilled provided that: - a) the original well is backfilled in accordance with a permit issued pursuant to section 127(3)(a) of the Act; - b) the replacement well is within 20 metres of the original well; and - c) the replacement well takes water only from the same aquifer as the original well.

-3.3.3 Drainage or discharging water into a well-section 104(3)(c)
+2.3.2 Drainage or discharging water into a well-section 104(3)(c)